PaloAltoNetworks/pan.dev/products/panos/docs/intro.md

 ## `pan-os-python` (Python)

 The [`pan-os-python` SDK framework](./pan-os-python.md) helps interact with PAN-OS devices when your chosen language is Python.
 It is object-oriented and mimics the traditional interaction with the device via the GUI, CLI or XML API.
 It is also part of the underpinnings of the [PAN-OS Ansible collection](/ansible/docs/panos/).

+## `panos-upgrade-assurance` (Python)

+The [`panos-upgrade-assurance`](/panos-upgrade-assurance/docs/) package is meant to provide a set of classes and methods that can be used to do run PAN-OS upgrade readiness checks.
+It's prepared in a form that make is easy to wrap it in an Ansible module or XSOAR integration.
+It's directly depended on [`pan-os-python`](#pan-os-python-python) package.

 <!---
 ## `pan-python` (Python)